Pipeline acceleration helps you achieve efficient growth by shortening your sales cycle.

 “Ongoing nurturing through email can also work as long as it isn't content they dread getting in their inbox.”

-“I automate thought leadership content with Feedly feeds so I can skim through articles on Marketing, Ops, Sales, Great Resignation and find new things to share every day.”
+“I automate thought leadership content with Feedly feeds so I can skim through articles on Marketing, Ops, Sales, and the Great Resignation to find new things to share every day.”

 2. Coming up with valuable sales enablement assets